jipsonminibhavan/jipsonminibhavan/README.md

 # Hi there, nice to meet you, I'm Jipson !👋

- I'm currently learning coding and thrilled to learn new and challenging things !✨
+Currently, I'm learning coding.
+I'm thrilled to learn new and challenging things !✨

 ## INDUSTRY CORPORATES I'M INTO: